dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 # Need-For-Approval Spectrum {#need-for-approval-spectrum}

 In practice, use of hybrid digital signatures relies on standards specifications where applicable.
-This is particularly relevant in the case of FIPS approval considerations as well as NIST, which has provided basic guidance on hybrid signature use.
+This is particularly relevant in the cases where use of FIPS approved software modules is required, not only use of NIST algorithms or recommendations which has provided basic guidance on hybrid signature use.
 NIST provides the following guidance (emphasis added),